samadritakarmakar/Project-FEA/README.md

 By using formula delta_L =Pl^3/(3EI) we get 14.8mm deflection.
 The finite element converges to that solution as the order of the elements and the number of nodes are increased.

+## One Click Download and Compilation

+If you are using a Debian based Linux distribution, then you can try this one file download and compilation.
+This file downloads the requisite files, compiles them and even runs the OneElmntVrfy file to check that everything is running fine.
+You may download the file here....

+ <a href="https://www.dropbox.com/s/asijl72b6l8q9s8/Setup.sh?dl=0">One Click Setup File</a>

 ## How to Compile.
 Before starting, in your Linux installation, make sure you at least have the following packages installed.
 (include the dev package for Ubuntu/ Debian based distributions)